devRMA/python-stopwatch2/docs/api/stopwatch.md

 def start(self) -> Stopwatch:
 ```

-Starts the timer if not running.
+Starts the stopwatch if not running.

 ::: info
 This method is called automatically when the stopwatch is created.